The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 This Practice Note explains the key ISDA documents in a typical OTC derivatives transaction, their framework and how they interrelate.

 credit support documents (only applicable if the parties require collateral or security to be provided), and

-ISDA is a global association which represents participants in the international privately negotiated over-the-counter derivatives market.
+ISDA is a global association which represents participants in the international privately negotiated OTC derivatives market.
 Members of ISDA include derivatives dealers, corporations, law firms, among others.
 Its members are all listed on the ISDA website.

 ISDA has produced standardised derivatives documentation.
 The benefits of having standardised documents are:

 the time and cost involved to negotiate and agree derivative transactions have been greatly reduced, and

 the use of derivatives has grown

 The ISDA documentation framework for derivatives involves layers of documentation (often referred to as the ISDA documentation architecture).
 It is important to understand how each document fits within the framework in order to be able to negotiate the documentation effectively.
 The key layers of documentation for a trade under the ISDA documentation framework are: